aoghina/aoghina.github.io/_posts/2016-01-17-misunderstanding-science.md

 ### Time

 We measure time with clocks and think of it as something that is constantly flowing forward, together with us and everything we see.
-We found out just a few decades ago that it actually flows differently for different observers and that it's possible to fast-forward through time by moving faster or getting closer to heavy objects.
-But these are abstract notions that we hardly grasp, and they don't clarify what time is.
+We found out just a century ago that it actually flows differently for different observers and that it's possible to fast-forward through time by moving faster or getting closer to heavy objects.
+But these are abstract notions that we can hardly grasp, and they don't clarify what time is.
 We don't even know if it's continuous or discrete and it seems like, from outside, our universe would simply look static.

 ### Space